-In January 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses on Financial Instruments," which requires that expected credit losses relating to financial assets measured on an amortized cost basis and available-for-sale debt securities be recorded through an allowance for credit losses.
+In January 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses on Financial Instruments," which requires that expected credit losses relating to financial assets measured on an amortized cost basis and available-forsale debt securities be recorded through an allowance for credit losses.
 ASU 2016-13 limits the amount of credit losses to be recognized for available-for-sale debt securities to the amount by which carrying value exceeds fair value and also requires the reversal of previously recognized credit losses if fair value increases.
 The new standard will be effective for interim and annual periods beginning after January 1, 2020, and early adoption is permitted.
-We are currently evaluating whether to early adopt this standard and the potential effect of such adoption on our consolidated financial statements.
+We do not expect that this new guidance will have a material impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles: Goodwill and Other: Simplifying the Test for Goodwill Impairment."
 To simplify the subsequent measurement of goodwill, the amendments eliminate Step 2 from the goodwill impairment test.
 The annual, or interim, goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount.
 An impairment charge should be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
 In addition, the income tax effects of tax deductible goodwill on the carrying amount of the reporting unit should be considered when measuring the goodwill impairment loss, if applicable.
 The amendments also eliminate the requirements for any reporting unit with a zero or negative carrying amount to perform Step 2 of the goodwill impairment test.
 An entity still has the option to perform the qualitative assessment for a reporting unit to determine if the qualitative impairment test is necessary.
 The amendments should be applied on a prospective basis.
-The annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
+The nature of and reason for the change in accounting principle should be disclosed upon transition.
+The amendments in this update should be adopted for annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
 Early adoption is permitted on testing dates after January 1, 2017.
-We are currently evaluating the impact of adopting this new guidance on our consolidated financial statements, but the adoption is not expected to have a material impact on our financial statements.
+We do not expect that this new guidance will have a material impact on our consolidated financial statements.